- Share this article on Facebook

 “Georgia Rule” is not likely to pick up any steam in the weeks ahead as the R-rated film garnered a weak 79% favorable grade from moviegoers, according to CinemaScore.
 The audience for the film was largely older females.

 Lionsgates’ “Delta Farce” opened with $3.4 million from 1,931 outlets to capture the fifth spot.
-The comedy features comedian Larry the Cable Guy and is about some Army reservists who are mistakenly dropped into Mexico.
+The comedy features the comedian Larry the Cable Guy and is about some Army reservists who are mistakenly dropped into Mexico.
 The PG-13 “Delta” was helmed by C.B.
 Harding and was graded positively by 89% of those polled.
-The audience skewed male and young.
+The audience skewed male, with 60% marking off that box, and young.

 Sign up for THR news straight to your inbox every day